 The combination of live chat and automated messaging brings the best of both worlds, laying the foundation for a satisfied customer.

 Extra insight: Boost sales and traffic with customer-centric portals

 The application of this self-serve approach to support goes beyond customer experience.

 As the previously siloed spheres of sales, marketing, and CX increasingly overlap in the SaaS world, self-serve customer support can act as the bridge that eases the transition from one to the other.
 For example, Harvard Business Review research shows that nearly a quarter of companies take more than 24 hours to respond to a sales lead.
 Introducing self-serve customer support - and the multichannel approach that comes with it - can reduce this response time by an order of magnitude.

 “You have a very small window to successfully convert a lead,” writes Rebecca Hinds at Inc.com.
 “If you are struggling to improve customer service, having chatbots respond to freshly generated leads can do wonders.”
 Tracking sales from self-serve customer interactions is a good way to see how this happens.

-There you have it: companies can increase efficiency, customer satisfaction and even sales with self-serve customer support.
+There you have it: companies can increase efficiency, customer satisfaction, and even sales with self-serve customer support.

 Multichannel customer service - including self-serve customer support - is the new name of the game.
 In 2018, Gartner expected nearly 85 percent of organizations to increase investment in CX technology.
 What will you do to keep up?

-Self-serve support can decrease load on customer support team and increase customer satisfaction simultaneously - winning customers and saving time.
+Self-serve support can decrease the load on the customer support team and increase customer satisfaction simultaneously - winning customers and saving time.
 The bottom line: self-serve is easier for the customer and better for the company.